Set this up in minutes

 What we don't do:

 If you need those things, Cin7 or Fishbowl might be the right fit.
-But if you're managing inventory for a shop, warehouse, rental business, or small operation — you'll get 90% of what you need at 10% of the price.
+But if you're managing inventory for a shop, warehouse, rental business, or small operation — you'll get the inventory features a small business actually uses, at a fraction of the price.

 Inventory software shouldn't cost more than the inventory problems it solves.
 If you're spending $200+/month and still struggling, the tool is the problem — not your process.